mindspore-lab/mindone/examples/opensora_pku/README.md

 **Step 1: Downloading Datasets**:

 To train the causal vae model, you need to prepare a video dataset.
-You can download this video dataset from [Open-Sora-Dataset-v1.1.0](https://huggingface.co/datasets/LanguageBind/Open-Sora-Plan-v1.1.0/tree/main).
+Open-Sora-Plan-v1.2.0 trains vae in two stages.
+In the first, the authors trained vae on the Kinetic400 video dataset.
+Please download K400 dataset from [this repository](https://github.com/cvdfoundation/kinetics-dataset).
+In the second stage, they trained vae on Open-Sora-Dataset-v1.1.0.
 We give a tutorial on how to download these datasets.
 See [downloading tutorial](./tools/download/README.md).

 **Step 2: Converting Pretrained Weights**: